junxit/us-congress-bills-110/metadata.md

 - 2007-07-23 — Ms. Jackson-Lee moved to suspend the rules and pass the bill.
 - 2007-07-23 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text as passed in House: CR H8228)
 - 2007-07-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text as passed in House: CR H8228)
+- 2007-07-24 — Received in the Senate.
+- 2007-08-03 — Read twice and referred to the Committee on the Judiciary.